olllll/ProgrammingAssignment2/README.md

 ### Caching the Inverse of a Matrix

-The code contained in the file "cachematrix.R" consists of two functions:
+The code contained in the file "cachematrix.R" consists of two functions
-1.  'makeCacheMatrix' is a function that creates a special "matrix" object that can cache its inverse.
+* 'makeCacheMatrix' is a function that creates a special "matrix" object that can cache its inverse.
-2.  'cacheSolve' is a function that computes the inverse of the special "matrix" returned by 'makeCacheMatrix' above.
+    * 'cacheSolve' is a function that computes the inverse of the special "matrix" returned by 'makeCacheMatrix' above.
 If the inverse has already been calculated (and the matrix has not changed), then 'cacheSolve' retrieves the inverse from the cache.